dutchconnectomelab/pcs-toolbox/README.md

 - `gmean`: Boolean, whether to use functional global mean normalization
 - `atlas`: Name of the brain atlas used in both `cnn` and CSS creation

-### The PCS-Toolbox supports the following neuropsychiatric and neurodegenerative disorders:
+### The PCS toolbox supports the following neuropsychiatric and neurodegenerative disorders:

 - Alzheimer's disease: `"alzheimer"`
 - Anxiety-related disorders: `"anxiety"`